PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 - GrowthBook’s A/B testing provides more potential statistical depth, such as Bayesian and Frequentist engines, value capping, regression adjustment, and testing corrections.
 These do require statistics expertise to use reliably, though.

-- PostHog provides a simpler interface and no need to write SQL, or connect to external services – a better experience for users without a background in data science.
+- PostHog provides a simpler interface and no need to write SQL or connect to external services – a better experience for users without a background in data science.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">